rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 No permissions are requires to read or write an app's Private Storage.
 [More on permissions below](#app-permissions)

-## Shared Storage:
+## Shared Storage

 Shared storage is visible to all apps, is persistent after the app is uninstalled, and implemented as a database.
 The nearby [storage example](https://github.com/RobertFlatt/Android-for-Python/tree/main/storage) demonstrates the database insert(), delete(), and retrieve() operations.

-Shared storage is organized based on root directories.
-Where:
+Shared storage is organized based on root directories Android's 'Main Storage'.
+They are 'Music', 'Movies', 'Pictures', 'Documents', and 'Downloads'.
-  'Music'         is the Music directory
-  'Moview'        is the Movies directory
-  'Pictures'      is the Pictures directory 'Documents'     is the Documents directory
-  '*/*'           one of the first 4 depending on file extension 'Downloads/*'   is the Downloads directory

 No permissions are requires to read or write an app's own Shared Storage.
 Reading another app's Shared Storage requires READ_EXTERNAL_STORAGE permission.